SpellholdStudios/Yeslick_NPC/README.md

 - <ins>Major updates</ins>:
 	- Added *yeslicknpc.ini* metadata file to support AL|EN's "Project Infinity".

-	- Converted inventory BAMs to EE: This feature attempts to modify traditional inventory BAMs so that both the large and small icons are utilized by the EE games.
-The inventory BAM must have two sequences, the first containing the "large" inventory icon frame and the second containing the "small" inventory icon frame to be processed.
-Inventory icon BAMs in the bam folder that meet these requirements are patched and saved back to the override folder.
+	- Components: added `DESIGNATED` numbers and "*yeslick_npc_bg2_fighter-cleric*" "*yeslick_npc_bg2_alaghor_of_clangeddin*" `LABELS`.
 	- Made Yeslick an Alaghor of Clangeddin Fighter-Priest an optional subcomponent.

+	- EE games: included Aquadrizzt's qd_multiclass which installs multiclass kits in the Enhanced Infinity Engine (v2.0+).
+It enables multiclass kits to both appear properly in character creation and apply the appropriate bonuses during character advancement.
+Thanks Aquadrizzt!

 	- Increased Yeslick XP to fit game standards: 110 000 XP (F6-C7) in SoA and 2 500 000 (F13-C13) in ToB.
 Accordingly updated his HP, stats and spells (known and memorized).
-	- Fixed Yeslick cre files: effects updated to v2, removed useless SPIN112 and druidic spells (:astonished:), and many minor glitches.
+	- Fixed Yeslick cre files: effects updated to v2, removed inaccurate memorized druidic spells (:astonished:), and many minor glitches.
 	- Removed ADD_KIT process by script and added kit value to cre files (by patch).

+	- Converted inventory BAMs to EE: This feature attempts to modify traditional inventory BAMs so that both the large and small icons are utilized by the EE games.
+The inventory BAM must have two sequences, the first containing the "large" inventory icon frame and the second containing the "small" inventory icon frame to be processed.
+Inventory icon BAMs in the bam folder that meet these requirements are patched and saved back to the override folder.

 	- Externalized tp2 code into *main_component.tpa* library for more comfortable readability and maintenance.

-	- Components: added `DESIGNATED` numbers and "*yeslick_npc_bg2_fighter-cleric*" "*yeslick_npc_bg2_alaghor_of_clangeddin*" `LABELS`.

 	- Included Linux and Mac Os X versions in the same package (thanks AL|EN!).
 	- Uploaded mod to official SpellHold Studios GitHub mirror account.